AliceO2Group/AliceO2/Common/SimConfig/doc/ConfigurableParam.md

   ```
 * **Provenance tracking**: The system can keep track of the origin of values.
 Typically, few stages of modification can be done:
   - default initialization of parameters from code (CODE)
-  - initialization/overwritting from a (CCDB) snapshot file
+  - initialization/overwriting from a (CCDB) snapshot file
   - overriding by user during runtime (RT)

   The registry can keep track of who supplied the current (decisive) value for each parameter: CODE, CCDB or RT.
 If a parameter is not changed it keeps the state of the previous stage.

-# Parameter modifcation from command line and ini file
+# Parameter modification from command line and ini file

 As mentioned above, it is possible to overwrite configuration parameters from the command line.
-This can be done using any of the DPL exacutables, e.g. `o2-sim`, `o2-sim-digitizer-workflow`, `o2-tpc-reco-workflow`, ...
+This can be done using any of the DPL executables, e.g. `o2-sim`, `o2-sim-digitizer-workflow`, `o2-tpc-reco-workflow`, ...

 ## Command line option
 In order to modify a parameter from the command line, the syntax `Key.param=value` has to be used. **NOTE:** there must be no spaced before and after the `=`!
 Multiple key value pairs are separated by a `;`: